Herb Klein (politician): Business and legal career

 Klein obtained one of the largest civil verdicts on behalf of a plaintiff in New Jersey in Laganella v.
 Braen.

 Affiliations

-Klein has served continuously as a Trustee of the First Real Estate Investment Trust of New Jersey since 1961, leading the Trust as President from 1991 to 1993.
-He is past member of the Board of Trustees of Rutgers University, past President of the Board of Trustees of Beth Israel Hospital, a member of the Governor's Committee for the New Jersey Development Council, a member of the Board of Overseers of the Rutgers University Foundation, a member of the Executive Committee of the board of directors of the Rutgers University Foundation, Chairman of the President's Council of the Rutgers University Foundation, a member of the Board of Trustees of the Montclair Art Museum, and a member of the board of directors of multiple philanthropic organizations.
+Klein served continuously as a Trustee of the First Real Estate Investment Trust of New Jersey from 1961 onwards, leading the Trust as President from 1991 to 1993.
+He was once a member of the Board of Trustees of Rutgers University, likewise once President of the Board of Trustees of Beth Israel Hospital, as well as a member of the Governor's Committee for the New Jersey Development Council, a member of the Board of Overseers of the Rutgers University Foundation, a member of the Executive Committee of the board of directors of the Rutgers University Foundation, Chairman of the President's Council of the Rutgers University Foundation, a member of the Board of Trustees of the Montclair Art Museum, and a member of the board of directors of multiple philanthropic organizations.

+Personal life and death

+Klein married Jacqueline Krieger in 1952, and had a son and a daughter.
+His wife died in 2017.
+Herb Klein died on November 24, 2023, at the age of 93, and was buried in King Solomon Memorial Park in Clifton, New Jersey on November 26.
+Eulogies were delivered by New Jersey Governor Phil Murphy and Congressman Bill Pascrell among others.

+On November 28, 2023, the United States House of Representatives held a moment of silence in honor of Klein.